 - Cooking Up Trouble - Grants health regeneration when the magazine is full.

 - More Pep - Increases chances of applying a status effect.

 - Myelin - Increases shield capacity and grants a resistance to shock damage.

 - Smaller, Lighter, Faster - Increases reload speed, but decreases magazine capacity.

-- Anarchy - Killing enemies or emptying magazines will grant you an Anarchy stack, which will increase gun damage, but decrease accuracy.
+- Anarchy - Killing enemies or emptying magazines will grant Gaige an Anarchy stack, which will increase gun damage, but decrease accuracy.
 Being in Fight For Your Life will quickly lose stacks and premature reloads will lose them all.